ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-core.md

 This variety of aggregate types is sufficient to support a wide variety of data aggregation tasks.

+**Hits.**
+A common PA task that can't be solved efficiently with Prio is the `t`-*heavy-hitters* problem {{BBCp21}}.
+In this setting, each user is in possession of a single `n`-bit string, and the goal is to compute the compute the set of strings that occur at least `t` times.
+One reason that Prio doesn't apply to this problem is that the proof generated by the client would be huge.

+[TODO: Provide an overview of the protocol of {{BBCp21}} and provide some intuition about how additive secret sharing is used.]

-## Validating inputs
+## Validating inputs in zero knowledge

-A crucial task of any data collection pipeline is ensuring that the input data is valid.
-Going back to the example above, it's often useful to assert that each measurement is in a certain range, e.g., [0, 2^k) for some k.
-This straight-forward task is complicated in Prio by the fact that the inputs are secret shared.
+An essential task of any data collection pipeline is ensuring that the input data is "valid".
+Going back to the example above, it's often useful to assert that each measurement is in a certain range, e.g., `[0, 2^k)` for some `k`.
+This straight-forward task is complicated in our setting by the fact that the inputs are secret shared.
 In particular, a malicious client can corrupt the computation by submitting random integers instead of a proper secret sharing of a valid input.

-To solve this problem, Prio introduces a light-weight zero-knowledge proof system designed to operate on secret shared data.
-In addition to its input share, each client sends to each aggregator a share of a "proof" of the input's validity.
-The aggregators use these proof shares in a protocol designed to establish the input's validity, without leaking the input itself.
-We describe this input-validation protocol in detail in [[TODO:citeme]].
+To solve this problem, in each PA protocol, the client generates a zero-knowledge proof of its input's validity that the aggregators use to verify that their shares correspond to as valid input.
+The verification procedure is designed to ensure that the aggregators learn nothing about the input beyond its validity.

+After encoding its measurements as an input to the PA protocol, the client generates a *proof* of the input's validity.
+It then splits the proof into shares and sends a share of both the proof and input to each aggregator.
+The aggregators use their shares of the proof to decide if their input shares correspond to a valid input.

-## Assembling Reports
+## Collecting reports

 As noted above, each client has a collection of measurements that it wants to send.
 Each measurement is characterized by a set of